scs1cd/rapidchanges/README.md

 These notes discuss these codes in turn.

+BUT - first there is a key point.
+The current dynamo code is hardwired to write out the state of the system in files in the form

+state????.cdf.dat

+This means that there is a max of 9999 states that can be written for a single run.
+The post-processing codes below read statefiles of the form

+state?????.cdf.dat

+i.e. there is an extra digit.
+So, when you have run a simulation you need to convert the names of all statefiles as

+rename state state0 state????.cdf.dat

 # Ylm2glm

 This codes takes the poloidal spherical harmonic coefficients from the statefiles and produces Gauss coefficients at the surface.